Having more fun than a human being should be allowed to have.

 You'd have to keep checking it.

-But I just got the approval, just got the note back.
+But I just got the approval.

 We're on it.

-So it's in the works, and the uh that fourth slogan will be available.
+And that fourth slogan will be available.

-What happens in Gitmo stays in Gitmo.
+What happens in Gitmo Stays in Gitmo.

-That'll be on the back and on the front, of course it just says Club Gitmo.
+And on the front, of course, it just says, Club Gitmo.

 Johnny in Salt Lake City.